 According to the MS Society, there are more than 1 million people in the United States who have been diagnosed with MS. Symptoms vary in severity and no two cases of the disorder are the same.
 Some individuals may experience only one or two of the most common symptoms intermittently, while others may experience several symptoms for prolonged periods of time.
 Below are some of the most common symptoms of MS:

 If you or someone you love is experiencing any of these symptoms, it’s important to set up an appointment with your healthcare provider.
 While diagnosing MS can be challenging, it is critical to establish a treatment plan that can target inflammation, reduce nerve damage, and improve the long-term outlook.

-  At Visiting Care Giving Services, our team of compassionate caregivers is specially trained to provide assistance for individuals diagnosed with MS or a variety of other chronic health conditions.
+At Visiting Care Giving Services, our team of St. Charles elder care caregivers is specially trained to provide assistance for individuals diagnosed with MS or a variety of other chronic health conditions.
 We provide both medical and non-medical services in the comfort and familiarity of home that can be customized to meet your specific needs.
-Email or give us a call today at (636) 493-9058 to set up a free in-home consultation and to learn more about our top-rated home care in O’Fallon, MO and the surrounding communities.
+Email or give us a call today at (636) 493-9058 to set up a free in-home consultation and to learn more about our top-rated home care in St. Charles, MO and the surrounding communities.